TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 Kawamura top RKawamura

-It’s beautiful enough to want to display.
+They are beautiful enough to want to put on display.

 TacType 9